 Angel of Independence is one of the most recognizable sites of Mexico City and be sure not to miss it.
 Situated in Reforma and centered in a roundabout, this site is best enjoyed at night but remember that your chances of a perfect selfie will be limited with droves of people seeking the same.

-Insider tip –> Take the 10 story claustrophobic spiral staircase trip to the top for the panoramic views of the Ciry.
-Register for free with a city official or give a few dollars to a worker there.
+Insider tip –> Take the 10 story claustrophobic spiral staircase trip to the top for panoramic views of the city.
+Register for free with a city official or give a few dollars to an overseer of the angel there.

 Museums.
 Mexico City is home to some of the most exquisite museums in the world and when it gets hot here you’re going to be thankful for the abundance of them.
 Where to start with CDMX museums?

 - National Museum of Anthropology

 - Palacio de Bellas Artes

 - Museum Memory & Tolerance